Employment services are failing older Australians

 “The job market isn’t working for everyone.
-It’s failing those who need the most help to find work – people applying for low-skilled work.
-Our research shows that at least four of these jobseekers are competing for each job at their level,” said Executive Director of Anglicare Australia Kasy Chambers.
+It’s failing people who need the most help to find work – our research shows that at least five disadvantaged jobseekers are competing for each job at their level,” said Acting Executive Director of Anglicare Australia Roland Manderson.

-Ms Chambers said the low rate of Newstart is a major problem for older people.
+Mr Manderson said the low rate of Newstart creates particular problems for older people.

-“Instead of preparing to retire, many people are being forced to sell their homes and spend their savings.
+“Instead of preparing to retire, many people are now selling their homes and spending their savings.
 Nobody should be forced to retire into poverty.”

-“It’s time to overhaul the Jobactive network.
-It’s taking an average of five years to find work for those who need the most help – and it’s likely to take much longer for older people.
+“It’s time to overhaul the Jobactive network – it’s taking an average of five years to find work for those who need the most help.
+And that’s bad news for older people.
 Once a person over 50 has been unemployed for over a year, they’re unlikely to ever find a job.

-“We need to abandon the cruel, pointless changes of recent years.
-People over 55 are no longer allowed to meet their mutual obligation requirements with volunteering.
+“We particularly need to abandon the cruel, pointless changes of recent years.
+People over 55 used to be allowed to meet their mutual obligation requirements with volunteering.
 That makes a lot of sense for many, given their strengths and circumstances.
 The recent decision to take that option away from people is counter-productive and must be reversed.

 “And if we want to stop people from retiring into poverty, then we must raise Newstart and stop lifting the pension age.

-“These changes are urgent.
+“These changes are all urgent.
 If we don’t fix this broken system, we will be forcing people to spend their older years in poverty, starting with the unreasonable expectation that the find a job which isn’t there.”